cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 than the ``cycamore`` library.
 The ``agents`` library comes with Cyclus, and you can run ``cyclus --a`` to check that the archetypes are installed.

-Using the template and table below, properly fill the template with the variables listed in the table below.
+Using the template on the `Understanding Archetypes <https://fuelcycle.org/user/tutorial/add_arche.html>`_, add entries to the Archetypes block for the variables listed in the table below.
-In the template, the dots represent the archetypes already defined in the simulation.

 +-------------+------------------+----------------------------+
 | Variable    | Value            | Purpose                    |